joshbarry92/barManagementSuite/INSTRUCTIONS.md

 Access the PHP file from the Pi’s browser or another computer/device on the same network e.g. http://192.168.0.14/keg/beer.php if your IP address is 192.168.0.14 or if you are clever you can change your hostname of the Pi and access it like http://raspberrypi/keg/beer.php (but you will need to refer to separate instructions on changing your hostname).
 You should see the latest recorded temperature and all the beer info.
 Swipe a tag across the RFID reader, wait for the beep and watch the stock level adjust when the page is refreshed.

 Tweaks you can play with:
-•  Change the sound played when a tag is read.
+a) Change the sound played when a tag is read.
 I like the idea of a Star Trek computer sound or as that is too geeky for a BBQ with friends, maybe Homer Simpson?

-•	Change the sound to be different for each beer
+b) Change the sound to be different for each beer

-•	Play an error sound if a tag is read that is not in the database
+c) Play an error sound if a tag is read that is not in the database

-•	Assign a tag to an increase in stock level for a standard crate of beer e.g. 12 * 330ml to simplify updating for new purchases
+d) Assign a tag to an increase in stock level for a standard crate of beer e.g. 12 * 330ml to simplify updating for new purchases

-•	Get the browser to refresh the page every minute or x minutes depending on big your party is.
+e) Get the browser to refresh the page every minute or x minutes depending on big your party is.

 Future Development Ideas:
 •	Depending on the Tag ID’s, maybe implement joining the site code and ID together as a unique number instead